 Babies.
 Cats.
 Gangnam Style.
 Those videos where people react to things.
 And blend other things.
 And fail miserably or succeed epically at… everything.
 Ask any human with an internet connection what's most popular on YouTube and you'll get some pretty savvy answers.
 So why are brands still engaging in boring acts of self-promotion (you know, those ads people can't wait to skip)?

 You must get comfortable with this idea: your YouTube channel isn't for you.

 Turns out, marketers are humans, too.
 And humans are creatures of habit.
 So we go on posting videos about products and features that urge everyone to Buy Now! and Click Here! even though we know there's no way we'll ever come close to achieving the glorious view counts that some father in Florida got for posting a home video of his son after dental surgery.
 Okay, so boring = bad, we get it.
-And we all have some bad video habits to break in 2017.
+And we all have some bad video habits to break.
 But there's this little voice in our head that says, "But my brand is different.
 We sell shoelaces.
 Or metal electronic connector thingies.
 Or something else equally conservative that will never be fun so we are destined to make boring videos forever."

 Not so fast, Mr. Boring pants.